-Required: At least 45 points of 200-level Cinema Studies.
+Required: At least 45 points of 200-level Cinema Studies, 30 points of which must include two courses from CINE 201-CINE 209.

 Required: At least 60 points of 300-level Cinema Studies (not including ARTS 395).

 Students intending to complete the BA with a minor in Cinema Studies must be credited with at least 75 points in Cinema Studies (not including ARTS 395) which must include at least 45 points at 200-level or above.